atsharrock/ZooTechTest/README.md

-# Tech Test
+# Zoo Simulator

-### Completed for a company in Worcester.
+Tech test completed for a company in Worcester

 Write a simple Zoo simulator which contains 3 different types of animal:
 monkey, giraffe and elephant.
 The zoo should open with 5 of each type of animal.

 Each animal has a health value held as a percentage (100% is completely healthy).
 Every animal starts at 100% health.
 This value should be a floating point value.